aimms/how-to/Articles/585/585-VBA-client.rst

 Excel comes with Visual Basic for Applications (VBA) permitting via the
 ``WinHttp.WinHttpRequest.5.1`` library to leverage REST API services.

-Preparing to create a VBA Client of your own using AIMMS REST API Tasks, you will have to:
+Preparing to create a VBA Client of your own using AIMMS Rest API Tasks, you will have to:

 #.
 Enable some libraries, via the Visual Basic Editor (``Alt + F11``), :menuselection:`Tools > References`, most importantly: